gavinconran/ArtNet/README.md

 (tensorflow) $ tensorboard --logdir=./models

 # New Op
 As a pedagogical exercise I added a new Op, called CopyOfInputOp, by following the instructions in [https://www.tensorflow.org/extend/adding_an_op].
-It as very simple operation that simply returns the input.
+The new op very simple operation that just returns the input.
 The files can be found in the directory CopyOfInputOp.
+The source code must be compiled on your own machine.

 To create a model using this new Op, run the shell script:

 (tensorflow) $ ./retrainHub_CopyOfInputOp_InceptionV4.sh